This piece was written in response to Philip Larkin’s poem, Afternoons.

 Iris stands apart.
 The smile playing on her lips is temporarily eclipsed as her mouth pinches a cigarette.
 Continue reading “Thank Heaven For Little Boys”

 “Who’s out of bed?
 I fucking warned you.”

-Dad’s voice crescendoed from the hallway as we sprung out of view on the landing, quick as an adrenaline surge.
-Bedroom door swinging behind us, I shinned up the ladder to the top bunk as Jay dived under the covers on the bottom.
+Dad’s voice crescendoed from the hallway as we sprung out of view on the landing, quick as adrenaline.
+The bedroom door swinging behind us, I shinned up the ladder to the top bunk while Jay dived under covers on the bottom.
 Dad took the stairs two at a time.

 “Will you say it was you, Jay?”
 I pleaded.
 “He’ll kill me.”
 Continue reading “Brothers”

 Thanks for all the feedback on Paulie.
 I made some changes and submitted this version for the anthology.
 I’ll learn if I made the cut by the end of July.

 At last, Dad came home from the hospital, while Jay, Catherine and I were at school.
 That evening we were each allowed a few minutes in his room.
 I, being eight and eldest, went up first.

 Mottled and bubbled and lumpen.
 One eye closed like a boxer’s.